Appreciating property values

 Over time, the value of a home will go up and down.
 Home values appreciate in the long term in most cases.
 But, of course, there is always a certain amount of risk in real estate.

-When your home appreciates you have a greater asset to borrow against, and you make a bigger profit when you sell.
-But how will you know what you're purchasing today will appreciate over time?
-Property values in Milton change for different reasons.
-It's important that you go with a REALTOR® in Milton who knows the factors that drive local prices.
+When your home appreciates you have more resources to borrow against, and you get a bigger profit when you sell.
+Property values shift for a variety of reasons, so how will you know what you're purchasing today won't depreciate the day after you close?
+The most important aspect is that you choose an agent who recognizes the factors that influence local prices.

-A lot of people think that the economy is the number one factor impacting real estate appreciation.
-Obviously, there are many factors on a national level that adjust your home's value: unemployment, mortgage rates, the stock market, and more.
-But the most influential issues that figure your house's value are particular to the local Milton economy and housing market.
+A lot of people believe that the economy is the most critical factor impacting real estate appreciation.
+Obviously, there are a lot of issues on a national level that adjustyour house's value: unemployment, interest rates, quarterly earnings reports, and more.
+However, your property's value and the elements that play the most significant role in its appreciation are particular to the local economy and housing market.

-Recent sales - Your real estate agent should provide you with stats on the recent real estate sales in the regions that you're interested in.
-You'll want to know average time on market, selling versus listing price and more.
-List of homes sold and active awesome tool to have sent to your
+Recent sales - Your real estate agent should provide you with data on the recent real estate sales in the regions that you're interested in.
+You'll want to know average time on, selling versus listing price and more.

-Appreciation history - Have home prices increased or decreased over the past 5 to 10 years?
-Is the neighborhood thought of as desirable because of its location or affordability?
+Appreciation history - Have home prices risen or declined over the last 5-10 years?
+Is the area thought of as desirable because of its location or affordability?

-The local economy - Are local businesses hiring?
-Have companies moved into or away from an area?
-Is there a good combination of job types in an area, or does it count on just one industry?
-Is the blend of commercial and residential zoning changing?
-These items play a part.
+Economic factors - Have businesses moved into or away from an area?
+Are local businesses hiring?
+Is there a fair mixture of job types in an area, or does it rely on just one industry?
+These items play a role.